common-fate/sdk/.changeset/quiet-brooms-watch.md

 "@common-fate/sdk": patch
 ---

-Add extension_used, extension_allowed, extendable_after to Extension.
+Add extension_used, extendable_after to Extension.